kc-ml2/Take-Home-Projects/Imbalanced-Signal-Data/readme.md

 Original way of solving this problem was to set the number of each dataset to the dataset with minimum number.
 But this way implied a large waste of unused data.

 Here, you are asked to solve the problem by oversampling the data.
+Also, you should check the performance, which can be based on any methods (ML method, Convnet1D or RNN model, etc.).
+You can copy other people's code for the network inference part.

 ---